spacetelescope/crds/documentation/crds_users_guide/source/command_line_tools.rst

 * For reference table checks,  a comparison reference can also be specified directly rather than inferred from context::

-  % crds certify some_reference.fits --comparison-reference=old_reference_version.fits
+  % crds certify ./some_reference.fits --comparison-reference=old_reference_version.fits --run-fitsverify --dump-provenance

 * For more information on the checks being performed,  use --verbose or --verbosity=N where N > 50.

+  % crds certify ./some_reference.fits --comparison-reference=old_reference_version.fits --run-fitsverify --dump-provenance --verbose

 * Invoking crds.certify on a context mapping recursively certifies all sub-mappings.

 crds.diff